bluerobotics/bluerobotics.github.io/brov2/specifications.md

 ## Sensors

-- 3-DOF Gyroscope
+- 3-DOF Gyroscope (on the PixHawk)
-- 3-DOF accelerometer
+- 3-DOF Accelerometer (on the PixHawk)
-- 3-DOF magnetometer
+- 3-DOF Magnetometer (on the PixHawk)
-- Internal barometer
+- Internal barometer (on the PixHawk)
 - [Blue Robotics Bar 30 Pressure/Depth and Temperature Sensor](http://docs.bluerobotics.com/bar30/) (external)
-- Current and Voltage Sensing
+- Current and Voltage Sensing (included with the PixHawk)

 ## Camera Tilt